developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 #### Example
 	:::xml
+	// Default location of cached WM/CE Webkit pages:
 	<DiskCache  VALUE="5MB"/>

 ### DiskCachePath
 **Applies to Windows Mobile/CE with Webkit engine only**.
 Allows the default storage location for cached browser pages to be changed.
-The Enterprise Browser default installation creates the directory `\Program Files\EnterpriseBrowser\cache` to store cached resources. **Use this parameter only to change the default location of cached files**.
+The Enterprise Browser default installation creates the directory `\Program Files\EnterpriseBrowser\Cache` to store cached resources. **Use this parameter only to change the default location of cached files**.

 **Possible Values**: